influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 - A permissions set for reading from a database, writing to a database, or both
 - An API key string (sensitive, with the format apiv<N>_<base64-encoded 512-bit random string>)

-When a user successfully creates a database token, the InfluxDB Cloud Dedicated Granite server reveals the new database token to the user as an API key string - the key string is only visible when it's created.
+When a user successfully creates a database token, the InfluxDB Cloud Dedicated Granite server reveals the new database token to the user as an API key string--the key string is only visible when it's created.
 The user is responsible for securely storing and managing the API key string.

 Following security best practice, a database token's raw API key string is never stored on InfluxDB Cloud Dedicated (Granite or workload cluster) servers, which prevents token theft from the server.